Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 Ans:

-19. Describe your process for creating and documenting software architectures.
+19. What process is followed for creating and documenting software architectures?

 Ans:

-20. How do you incorporate scalability considerations into your architectural designs?
+20. How are scalability considerations incorporated into architectural designs?

 Ans: